ministryofjustice/modernisation-platform-environments/terraform/environments/sprinkler/README.md

 ### **Incident response hours:**

-N/A this is a development account with no incident repsonse hours.
+N/A this is a development account with no incident response hours.

 ### **Incident contact details:**